flotiq/scully-products-starter/README.md

         cd scully-products-starter/
         npm install
     ```
-    If you wish to import example blog posts to your account run:
+    If you wish to import example products to your account run:

     ```sh
         node ./.flotiq/importExample.js
     ```

-    It will add 10 images and 4 products posts to your Flotiq account.
+    It will add 10 images and 4 products to your Flotiq account.

     _Note: You need to put your Read and write API key in `src/environments/environment.js` for import to work.
 You don't need Product content type in your account.
 If you already have products with ids `product-1`, `product-2`, `product-3` and `product-4` they will be overwritten._